Silwad: Land confiscation

 The Jordanian buildings formed the initial basis of the Israeli settlement of Ofra founded in 1975.
 Plans for further expansion of Ofra in this land in 2011 resulted in legal challenges and public dispute.
 According to ARIJ, Israel has confiscated 988 dunams of land from Silwad for the construction of Ofra.

 Silwad villagers have petitioned the High Court to be allowed to farm their traditional lands to which they had been denied access for a decade.
 They requested the right to access to some 3,100 dunams, a quarter of Silwad's lands of which has been blocked by settlers.
 Land that has been blocked from cultivation in this way includes property of villagers from Taybeh, Ein Yabrud and Deir Jarir.
 The IDF blocked Silwad villagers from accessing their farming lands when under escort from peace activists; these lands cannot be entered directly from the village itself but only via the Israeli settlement of Ofra.
 The incident occurred after they had obtained permission to enter it, under escort from volunteers of Yesh Din.

 3 March 2002 incident

-A 22-year-old Silwad bricklayer, Thaer Hamad, used a World War II-era M1 Garand rifle and 30 rounds to fire from a nearby hill, at Wadi Haramiya, on an Israeli checkpoint, near the settlements of Ofra and Shilo, killing 7 soldiers and three civilians.
+A 22-year-old Silwad bricklayer, Thaer Hamad, used a World War II-era M1 Garand rifle and 30 rounds to fire from a nearby hill, at Wadi Haramiya, on an Israeli checkpoint, near the settlements of Ofra and Shilo, killing 7 soldiers and three civilian settlers.
+He let one settler woman and her two children pass unharmed.
 He told one person of his deed, word leaked out and he was eventually arrested in October 2004, put on trial and sentenced to 11 life sentences.
+Thaer had seen one of his uncle's (Nabil Hammad) killed when he was a child, during the First Intifada, and another shot dead by Israeli forces during the Al-Aqsa Intifada.
 Robi Danelin, the mother of one of the dead soldiers, who said her son had served reluctantly in the West Bank, wrote a letter of reconciliation to Hamad's family.
-Her letter was rebuffed by Thaer, who brusquely dismissed what he described as an equation between casualties among soldiers in “an army of occupation and martyrs killed in the course of their struggle for freedom”.
+Her letter was rebuffed by Thaer, who brusquely dismissed what he described as an equation between casualties among soldiers in an army of occupation and martyrs killed in the course of their struggle for freedom.
+The episode formed the basis for the plot of Najwa Najjar's 2014 film, Eyes of a Thief.